Introduction to Collaborative Professional Practice (Diagnostic Radiography)

 UCAS tariff points

-120 points from three A2s including at least one science (chemistry, biology, physics, psychology) preferred but not mandatory
+120 points from three A2s including at least one science (chemistry, biology, physics, psychology) mandatory.

 120 points.
-To include at least one science preferred from physics, biology, human biology, chemistry, psychology at grade B.
+To include at least one science mandatory from physics, biology, human biology, chemistry, psychology at grade B.

 BTEC National Diploma